Abolitionism: British Empire

 In the 1820s, the abolitionist movement revived to campaign against the institution of slavery itself.
 In 1823 the first Anti-Slavery Society, the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions, was founded.
 Many of its members had previously campaigned against the slave trade.
-On 28 August 1833, the Slavery Abolition Act was passed.
+On 28 August 1833, the Slavery Abolition Act 1833 was passed.
 It purchased the slaves from their masters and paved the way for the abolition of slavery throughout the British Empire by 1838, after which the first Anti-Slavery Society was wound up.

 In 1839, the British and Foreign Anti-Slavery Society was formed by Joseph Sturge, which attempted to outlaw slavery worldwide and also to pressure the government to help enforce the suppression of the slave trade by declaring slave traders to be pirates.
 The world's oldest international human rights organization, it continues today as Anti-Slavery International.
 Thomas Clarkson was the key speaker at the World Anti-Slavery Convention it held in London in 1840.

+The trade of slaves was made illegal throughout the British Empire by 1937, with Nigeria and Bahrain being the last British territories to abolish slavery.